Jugiong

 Jugiong is best known among travellers for the Sir George pub and restaurant, a beloved stop on the Hume Highway tourist route.
 The town's historic streetscape, Murrumbidgee River frontage, and proximity to the wine regions of Hilltops and Canberra district attract weekend visitors and food enthusiasts.
 Residents enjoy a quiet rural lifestyle with the amenities of Yass and Gundagai accessible within an hour by car.

-Jugiong falls under postcode 2726 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cootamundra electorate.
+Jugiong falls under postcode 2726 and is governed by the Hilltops Council (Local Government Area).
+For federal elections, residents vote in the electorate of Riverina, while state elections fall under the Cootamundra electorate.

 Location